 What is the problem?
 If an advertising campaign or creative content brings clicks, it doesn’t mean they are driving sales.
-When clients get through your funnel but do not convert, you have wasted your money on content marketing, advertisements, and lead generation when clients get through your funnel but do not convert.
+You have wasted your money on content marketing, advertisements, and lead generation when clients get through your funnel but do not convert.

 Or even worse, you may not understand you are wasting the budget.
 For instance, an ad may drive significant amounts of clicks and impressions.
 It is a great advertisement (you suppose), so you continue dumping cash into it.

-How to solve the issue: To keep clients’ carts from influencing your acquisition expenses, ensure your checkout procedure is as convenient as possible and provides many payment options to prevent potential clients from abandoning the carts.
+How to solve the issue: To keep clients’ carts from influencing your acquisition expenses, ensure your checkout procedure is as convenient as possible, and provide many payment options to prevent potential clients from abandoning the carts.

 #3.
 Inventory availability & management issues